lasp/xmera/src/simulation/sensors/camera/camera.rst

 #.
 Dark current is due to thermal properties of the CCD or CMOS sensor in use: as electrons are created independently of
    incoming light, they are captured in the pixel potential wells and appear to be a signal.
 Dark current noise is the statistical variation of this phenomenon.
-In Basilisk, dark current noise is added with a Gaussian noise model with zero standard deviation and mean of 15 × D, where D is another input to the module.
+In Xmera, dark current noise is added with a Gaussian noise model with zero standard deviation and mean of 15 × D, where D is another input to the module.

 #.
 The image color can be changed in the HSV color space.
 The hue value is rotated by  a specified amount of radians,